damien-urruty-sonarsource/sonar-plugin-verifier/intellij-plugin-structure/README.md

 #### Additional modules
 `structure-classes` module contains APIs for resolving plugin class files, which is necessary for the [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier) to verify classes bytecode.

-`structure-ide` and `structure-ide-classes` modules contain APIs for parsing configurations of IntelliJ IDE builds along with their bundled plugins, which is necessary for the IntelliJ Plugin Verifier as well.
+`structure-sonar-plugin-api` and `structure-sonar-plugin-api-classes` modules contain APIs for parsing configurations of IntelliJ IDE builds along with their bundled plugins, which is necessary for the IntelliJ Plugin Verifier as well.